 - Estimated Completion Time: 15-20 minutes

-Create a new document and without the Type tool (T) and type out some text.
+To start off this Stitched Label Type Treatment Tutorial, let’s create a new document and without the Type tool (T) and type out some text.
 Change the font to whatever you like.
 I suggest using something heavy like the Museo Slab 1000 font I am using.

 Before we start adding new fills and strokes from the Appearance panel, it is good to start with a clean slate.
 Select you text and take off any fill or stroke.

 From the pop-up menu of the Appearance panel, select New Fill.
 Keep the default black color for now, we will be changing it later on in the tutorial.

 Again, create another New Fill From the Appearance panel.
 Select the second fill in the Appearance panel and change the fill to a red color.